TooFuW/ShortMoji/README.md

     NoDisplay=false
     X-GNOME-Autostart-enabled=true
     ```
-    Replace `/path/to/shortmoji` with the path to the `ShortMoji` executable.-->
+    Replace `/path/to/shortmoji` with the path to the `ShortMoji` executable.

 *Your antivirus might flag the program as a virus on the first run but it's a false positive (you can check the code, everything is in main.py) don't worry !* 😅

 ## How to use it
-Type a shortcut from the list [HERE](https://github.com/TooFuW/ShortMoji?tab=readme-ov-file#keyboard-shortcuts), press `space` and it will automatically be replaced by the corresponding emoji, it's that simple ! 🥳
+Type a shortcut from the list [HERE](https://github.com/TooFuW/ShortMoji?tab=readme-ov-file#keyboard-shortcuts), press `space` and it will automatically be replaced by the corresponding emoji or special character, it's that simple ! 🥳

 ![Gif](https://github.com/TooFuW/ShortMoji/blob/main/img/ShortMojiGif.gif)